This page may contain affiliate links. Learn More.

 Sometimes the garden can put out more food than you know what to do with.
 Find ways for using your excess garden produce from your summer garden here.

 Learning to grow great amounts of fruits and vegetables is a wonderful self-sufficiency skill.
 You can feed yourself and those around you in any circumstances if you can learn to grow food.
-But some plants and under some conditions can put out so much produce you don’t know what you’ll ever do with so much food.
+But some plants and under some conditions can put out so much produce you don’t know what you’ll ever do with so much excess garden produce.

 Fruit trees usually ripen all of their harvest in a short amount of time as well.
-This can give you excess apples or excess peaches or other fruits to preserve for later.
+This can give you excess apples or excess peaches or other excess garden produce fruits to preserve for later.
 Bushes and plants like strawberries and blueberries can as well.

-Hot peppers can sometimes produce in infinite amount of product, but they are one of those things that is super tough to use up in bulk.
+Hot peppers can sometimes produce an infinite amount of product, but they are one of those things that are super tough to use up in bulk.
 You can’t just eat a plate of excess hot peppers to use them up.
 Or at least I can’t.
-I love to dry, and freeze them to use in small amounts.
+I love to dry and freeze them to use in small amounts.
+And here are some ideas for excess New Mexican chilies too.
 Herbs can be overwhelming in the summer as well.
 I love having fresh herbs year-round, but how can I make sure I always have that fresh taste?
 And my favorite of all is excess garlic from the garden.
 What a blessing to have that!
 But don’t forget excess onions.
 Every dish starts with an onion, so extra onions are a blessing too.

 What about excess cucumbers?
 Is there really a way to save them for later that is actually good?
 Another great garden harvest producer is sweet potatoes.
 Many people don’t know what to do with a bunch of excess sweet potatoes.
 They store well for several months, but if you have enough to eat year-round, how can you keep them delicious?